a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 The class `MapTile` in the `Level` package represents a map tile, which is really just a standard sprite with an attribute for `TileType`.
-The `TileType` attribute determines how the tile is treated by the game -- for example, a tile type of `NOT_PASSABLE` means that the `Player` cannot walk or fall through the tile, which is used on tiles like grass in order for the player to be able to walk on it.
+The `TileType` attribute determines how the tile is treated by the game -- for example, a tile type of `NOT_PASSABLE` means that the `Player` cannot walk over the tile, which is used on tiles like the pieces of the house in order for the player to not be able to walk on top of it.
 The available tile types are included in the `TileType` enum in the `Level` package.

 ## Map Tileset